 Anna Property Owners' Complete Wasp Control Guide

 If you have never encountered a wasp nest, consider yourself lucky.
 Many of the Texans that do encounter one attempt to knock it down, only to incur the wrath of the entire colony.
 Most times this doesn’t end well.
-Wasps do not tend to be aggressive unless provoked, and only attack when they perceive a threat to their nest.
+Wasps can be aggressive when provoked, and attack when they perceive a threat to their nest.
 Provoked or not, the sting or stings are unpleasant.

 Wasps Common To The Area